 Candidates must satisfy the core curriculum requirements of the University as given on page 18 of this bulletin.
 Because of the interdisciplinary nature of the degree program, majors are required to take 15 credits in sociology; 15 in political science; 15 credits in psychology; and 10 credits in economics.

-Bachelor of Criminal Justice/Police Science - 55 credits in CJP.
+Bachelor of Criminal Justice/Police Science - 55 credits in CJP, or approved related courses.

 Bachelor of Criminal Justice/Police Science Freshman and Sophomore years